Guts UK/BSPGHAN Grants

 Guts UK are keen that the research starts as soon as possible and it is expected that the research project will start within 6 months of the award date.
 Ethical approval, if required by the project, will be needed before the work commences.
 All licenses pertaining to research using animals must be valid and in place.

 Provided the study meets the NIHR’s definition of a ‘research study’ the selected project(s) will also be eligible for adoption by the UK Clinical Research Network and therefore will be eligible for NIHR support.
 For clinical research proposals applicants are encouraged to contact their local NIHR Clinical Research Network for advice as early as possible.

 - Application form

 Applications will be assessed for plausibility, feasibility, importance, originality, suitability of research team, as well as for the potential to elicit clinically useful results, further funding and/or follow up studies.
 Applications will be initially scored by representatives from the Guts UK Research Awards Committee and from BSPGHAN.
 The top scoring applications will be sent for external peer review.
 These applications, and their external reviews, will be assessed by a joint panel made up from a subset of the Guts UK Research Awards Committee and BSPGHAN representatives.
-This panel will then select up to two research projects for funding and the Trustees of Guts UK will approve the awards of the grants to those research projects.
-The successful applicant(s) will be notified in early June 2019.
+This panel will then select one research project for funding and the Trustees of Guts UK will approve the awards of the grants to those research projects.

-If you have any questions about the application procedure please contact:
+If you have any questions about the application procedure please email; email@example.com

 Please note: Any queries relating to submission of the application must be referred directly to Guts UK.
 Applicants or their colleagues may not contact a Guts UK Research Awards Committee member, BSPGHAN representative or a Trustee of Guts UK to discuss any aspect of an application or the decision reached on it.